Daniel-Ze/mapro/README.md

 ![](https://github.com/Daniel-Ze/mapro/blob/main/img/mapro_create_project.gif)

 1. Where are you.
-Cofirm that you want to generate a new project here:
+Confirm that you want to generate a new project here:

 ```bash
 (base) 💻 daniel:create_project $ mapro create -p test